 Designing for the future

-Cooperatives, historically, have often formed from a posture of reaction, of meeting unmet and essential needs, rather than anticipating desires or advertising them into existence.
+Cooperatives have often formed from a posture of reaction, of meeting unmet and essential needs, rather than anticipating desires or advertising them into existence.
 The growing movement for platform cooperativism, too, has tended toward imagining co-op versions of existing models, rather than wholesale innovations.
 While conservatism can be a strength and a source of stability, it will also be a liability in an evolving online economy of capital-rich enterprises competing for winner-take-all market share.
 Leading offline cooperatives have made a point of investing in innovation, and platform co-ops will need to do so all the more.
 To this end, Trebor Scholz has formed the Platform Cooperativism Consortium at The New School to orchestrate research and funding specifically for this emerging sector.
-The Internet of Ownership is beginning to collect a library of legal templates and bylaws.
+The Internet of Ownership maintains a library of legal templates and bylaws.
 And research initiatives like the EU’s P2Pvalue project are starting to incorporate platform cooperativism into their work as well.
 Such efforts face plentiful challenges.

 Among the most visible platform co-ops in development, for instance, are cooperative taxi companies vying to compete with the likes of Uber.
 Companies like Green Taxi Cooperative in Denver, Alpha Taxis in Paris and ATX Coop Taxi in Austin are betting that they can provide better service with drivers fully committed to their work through various degrees of equity sharing, combined with their own app-based hailing technology.
 In the short term this strategy may have promise.
 However, Uber’s longer-term outlook appears to be premised on an eventual transition to self-driving cars – and an economy in which human driver-owners could turn into a cumbersome liability.